MLTC Policy 25.05: Enhanced Oversight of Contracted SADCs FAQs

 • Attendance Logs for Training Sessions

-Reminder: If the MLTC plan only has a single case agreement with a SADC, the MLTC plan must still conduct an annual evaluation to confirm the SADC is compliant with all state and federal regulations.
+Reminder: If the MLTC plan only has a single case agreement with an SADC, the MLTC plan must still conduct an annual evaluation to confirm the SADC is compliant with all state and federal regulations.

 Q2.2 What is the purpose of receiving a quarterly file of those SADCs that completed a single case agreement with the MLTC plan?